boldbi/bold-bi-docs/README.md

 (1) ---> Document `.md` files should be placed in **docs** folder.

-(2) ---> Bold BI Cloud related files should be placed in **cloud-bi** folder.

-(3) ---> Bold BI Embedded related files should be placed in **embedded-bi** folder.

-(4) ---> Each parent folder should have `index.md` file that explains about the overview of child nodes.
+(2) ---> Each parent folder should have `index.md` file that explains about the overview of child nodes.

-(5) ---> `summary.json` file holds the title of each files presents in the parent folder like `cloud-bi` and `embedded-bi`.
+(3) ---> `summary.json` file holds the title of each files presents in the parent folder.
 This will helps to show the titles in left pane of the documentation site.
 So, add the titles here with respect to each platform.

 ## Image Location